 I came to the University of Alberta after working on various field projects, including projects on bobcats, pumas, jaguars, and ocelots.
-I have focused primarily on studying predators using non-invasive survey methods like camera trapping, DNA collection, and tracking.
-I am completing my Master’s on methods of density estimation using a Canada lynx population in southwestern Yukon.
-I am collecting four non-invasive data sets and analyzing with several statistical methods to estimate density.
+I have focused primarily on population ecology using non-invasive survey methods like camera trapping, DNA collection, and tracking.
+I completed my MSc in 2018 on methods of density estimation using a Canada lynx population in southwestern Yukon.
+I collected four data sets and analyzed with several statistical methods to estimate density.
 I hope that this work will inform studies of population density and abundance and be useful for scientific, management, and conservation purposes.
 In the future I look forward to applying these methods in different systems to inform species conservation efforts.